MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Introduction

-The reduced efficacy of prompt fusion could be attributed to its limited \textbf{adaptivity} and \textbf{expressiveness}.
-Specifically, these methods typically employ globally shared prompts~\cite{tsimpoukelli2021multimodal,li2023efficient, liang2022modular} adopted from vanilla prompt tuning for all instances, which fails to capture the nuanced, instance-specific multimodal interactions.
-Additionally, the constrained expressiveness of prompt (compared to fine-tuning) can lead to underfitting in multimodal datasets with a long-tail distribution and complex cross-modal mapping~\cite{liu2021p,petrov2023prompting,wang2023universality}.
+In this paper, we attribute the reduced scalability of prompt fusion to its limited \textbf{adaptivity} and \textbf{expressiveness}.
+Specifically, existing prompt fusion methods~\cite{tsimpoukelli2021multimodal,li2023efficient, liang2022modular} typically employ global prompts shared across all instances.
+As static, dataset-level priors, these prompts disregard the evidence present in instance-specific multimodal input, leading to a suboptimal representation for multimodal tasks~\cite{shi2023top,anderson2018bottom,lai2020understanding,sood2023multimodal}.
+Furthermore, the constrained expressiveness of prompt tuning (compared with fine-tuning) can lead to underfitting in multimodal datasets with long-tail distributions and complex cross-modal mappings~\cite{liu2021p,petrov2023prompting,wang2023universality}.

-To address these challenges, increasing the number of learnable prompts, known as \textit{``length-scaling''}, appears to be a straightforward solution.
-Nevertheless, the performance gains from length-scaling quickly reach saturation in both transfer-learning~\cite{gao2022visual,lester2021power} and fusion settings~\cite{liang2022modular,tsimpoukelli2021multimodal,yang2022prompt}.
-Furthermore, over-length prompts may even lead to worse results~\cite{jia2022visual, yang2022prompt, khattak2023maple, li2021prefix,kim2023we}.
-Recent theoretical analyses have substantiated these empirical observations~\cite{wang2023universality, petrov2023prompting}, particularly regarding the difficulty in optimizing a unified long prompt vector.
+To overcome these limitations, a seemingly straightforward solution is to increase the number of learnable prompts, known as \textit{``length-scaling''}.
+Despite being a long-standing approach, the performance gains from length-scaling quickly reach saturation in both transfer-learning~\cite{lester2021power,xing2023dual} and fusion settings~\cite{liang2022modular,tsimpoukelli2021multimodal,yang2022prompt}.
+Furthermore, excessive prompt lengths can degrade performance~\cite{jia2022visual, yang2022prompt, khattak2023maple, li2021prefix,kim2023we,xing2023dual,hu2021lora}.
+Recent theoretical analyses have substantiated these empirical observations~\cite{wang2023universality, petrov2023prompting}, particularly regarding the difficulty in optimizing unified and long prompt vectors.
+Overall, evidence suggests that a structural redesign of prompt fusion is crucial for enhancing its scalability.